AleksanderSkubala/tsc-schemas/README.md

 Seed the SQL Server (skip Postgres) with scripts inside Seeds.

-**Note:** scrips in Other/* are used only for seeding databases, do not include them in any script.
+**Note:** scrips in Seeds/* are used only for seeding databases, do not include them in any automation script.

 # Add new tenant steps